-The Whole Warriors Collaborative (WWC) and the Quality Queens Initiative (QQI), MYLH's men’s and women’s empowerment, mentorship, and life skills programs.
+The Whole Warriors Collaborative (WWC) and the Quality Queens Initiative (QQI), MYLH's men’s and women’s empowerment, mentorship, life skills, and mental health programs.

 A free 52-week virtual program, the innovative curriculum provides a safe and affirmative space for participants to acquire and hone skills that are ambiguous, intangible, and overlooked in traditional educational institutions and employment programs.
-Our curriculum and support system has an overall objective of shortening the learning curve of the infamous “adulting” world with the intended outcome of developing confident, healthy, communicative, and empowered members of society, who feel whole, supported, and respected.
+Our curriculum and support system have an overall objective of shortening the learning curve and adjustment period of the infamous “adulting” world with the intended outcome of developing confident, healthy, communicative, and empowered members of society, who feel healthy, whole, supported, and respected.

-Each program hosts a weekly, facilitated virtual peer group session for volunteer candidates, which can be used as internship hours for eligible participants.
-Additionally, each candidate will be paired with a group mentor, who will provide weekly one-on-one check-ins for more personalized support, encouragement, and resources, such as hiring opportunities, higher education/trade school support, and mental health service referrals.
+Each program hosts a weekly, facilitated virtual peer group session for community members and each active program participant will be paired with a group mentor, who will provide weekly one-on-one check-ins for more personalized support, encouragement, and resources, such as hiring opportunities, higher education/trade school support, and mental health service referrals.